Ahtesham18112011/RISCV_MYTH/README.md

 # Day 3

-The day 3 of this course focused on basics of digital logic like logic gates, Multiplexers, Combinational logic, Sequential logic and pipe lined logic.
+The day 3 of this course focused on basics of digital logic like logic gates, Multiplexers, Combinational logic, Sequential logic, pipe lined logic and Validity.

 ## Logic gates